Nothing, Forever: Reception

 Nothing, Forever's first season received a mostly positive reception.
 Ash Parrish of The Verge found the stream nonsensical, yet humorous.
 Engadgets Will Shanklin was more critical of the show's surrealist humor, comparing the voices of Larry and Fred to the Beavis and Butt-Head character Mr. Van Driessen.
 The Twitter account for Seinfeld acknowledged the show, tweeting a link to the Twitch channel and referencing George's line about "robot butchers" in the episode "The Stock Tip".

 Upon its debut, the second season of Nothing, Forever received a negative response from audiences, who criticized the departure from the Seinfeld-based format.
-Levi Winslow of Kotaku noted that "the meta-humor that came with parodying Seinfeld is no longer there" and that the new format felt "neutered, or like the show was canceled only to be picked up by an entirely different network."
+Levi Winslow of Kotaku noted "the meta-humor that came with parodying Seinfeld is no longer there" and that the new format felt "neutered, or like the show was canceled only to be picked up by an entirely different network."

 The livestream has drawn comparisons to Twitch Plays Pokémon, a social experiment livestreamed on Twitch.
 A similarly structured project, ai_sponge, based on the SpongeBob SquarePants television series, began livestreaming on YouTube and Twitch in March 2023.

+As of April 2026, the Twitch channel is still streaming 24/7, with an average concurrent audience of approximately 8-9 viewers, with a peak of 19 viewers.